hyriver/pygeoutils/README.rst

 - ``arcgis2geojson``: For converting ESRIGeoJSON objects to standard GeoJSON format.
 - ``gtiff2xarray``: For converting (Geo)TIFF objects to `xarray <https://xarray.pydata.org/>`__
   datasets.
+- ``gtiff2file``: For saving (Geo)TIFF objects to a raster file.
 - ``xarray_geomask``: For masking a ``xarray.Dataset`` or ``xarray.DataArray`` using a polygon.

-All these function handle all necessary CRS transformations.
-Moreover, requests for additional functionalities can be submitted via
+All these functions handle all necessary CRS transformations.

+Please note that since Hydrodata is in early development stages, while the provided functionaities should be stable, changes in APIs are possible in new releases.
+But we appreciate it if you give this project a try and provide feedback.
+Contributions are most welcome.

-`issue tracker <https://github.com/cheginit/pygeoutils/issues>`__.
+Moreover, requests for additional functionalities can be submitted via `issue tracker <https://github.com/cheginit/pygeoutils/issues>`__.

 Installation